clamm/spark-scala-skeleton/README.md

 reStart
 ```

+Note: Since `reStart` forks a jvm, the logging in sbt is indicating errors, when in fact
+the messages are just on stdout of the forked process.

 When that worked as expected, you can now start implementing the Spark job(s) you want.
 To run them just do again
 ```
 sbt